 We have a real packed agenda for the day:

-- Troubleshooting with Wireshark on virtualized applications with high-speed infrastructures.
+- Troubleshooting with Wireshark in high-speed networks (virtualized and non-virtualized)

-- Troubleshooting 2 or more applications simultaneously across 2 or more sites (with up to 3-Gbps of traffic)
+- Troubleshooting on 2 or more applications simultaneously across 2 or more sites (with up to 3-Gbps of traffic)

 - Dutch-only(!): behind the scenes of Wireshark (by Wireshark core developer Sake Blok).